Bourke Street

 • The purpose of this engagement is to provide clear and accessible information about the proposal and invite community feedback before the Development Application (DA) is lodged.
 Your input will help refine the proposal to ensure it reflects local priorities and responds to community needs.

-• Consultation will close at 11:59am on 22 February 2026.
+• Consultation will close at 11:59pm on Friday 27 February 2026.

 • The feedback we receive will be used to inform the design for the site ahead of lodgement of the development application in early 2026.